 We understand that when a motorist has a problem with a tyre they want a quality service, value for money, expert advice and the convenience of a local solution.

 In recognition that the range of tyre types and brands available today can be quite bewildering; our tyre experts are on hand to guide you through your tyre choices to make sure you get the right tyre for you and your car from the extensive range of tyre brands out there.

 The law requires your vehicle to be fitted with the correct type and size of tyre for the vehicle type you are driving and for the purpose it is being used.
-There are also laws in place to govern all aspects of your tyres condition; most important of these is the minimum tread depth.
+There are also laws in place to govern all aspects of the condition of your tyres; the most important of these is the minimum tread depth.
 The legal limit for minimum depth of the tread on your tyres is 1.6 millimetres, across the central ¾ of the tread going around the complete circumference of the tyre.

 What does the writing on my tyres mean?